 The shell is a software component of the node.
 It is parameterized by a specific economic protocol.
 It serves as the bridge between the P2P layer (handling communication between nodes) and the economic protocol layer (handling the context, operation application, scoring, etc.).

-When a delegate attempts to inject several incompatible blocks (or when it tries to abuse the network in another similar way), another delegate can make an accusation: show evidence of attempted abuse.
-The delegate making the accusation is the accuser.
+When a delegate attempts double signing (or when it tries to abuse the network in another similar way), another delegate can make an accusation, by providing evidence of the offense.
+The delegate injecting the accusation in a newly baked block is called the accuser.

 The accuser is awarded some funds from the security deposit of the accused.

-When a delegate creates a new block, it is the baker of this block.
-Baking rights are distributed to different accounts based on their available balance.
+When a delegate creates a new block, it is called the baker of this block.
+Baking rights are distributed to different delegates based on their available stake.
 Only a delegate with baking rights is allowed to bake.
 The baker selects transactions from the mempool to be included in the block it bakes.

-A delegate is allowed to bake/endorse a block if it holds the baking/endorsing right for that block.
-At the start of a cycle, baking and endorsing rights are computed for all the block levels in the cycle, based on the proportion of the stake owned by each account.
+A delegate is allowed to bake/endorse a block if it holds the baking/endorsing right for that block level and round.
+At the start of a cycle, baking and endorsing rights are computed for all the block levels and rounds in the cycle, based on the proportion of the stake of each delegate.

 To ensure responsible use of the storage space on the public blockchain, there are some costs charged to users for consuming storage.
 These costs are burnt (i.e., the amount of tez is destroyed).
 For example, a per-byte storage cost is burnt for increasing the storage space of a smart contract; a fixed amount is burnt for allocating a new contract (which consumes space by storing its address on the blockchain).